BC 20. Personal Papers and Collections

 The collection consists of photographs, clippings, and educational documents from the life of Margaret Wadds, Barnard class of 1931.
 It consists primarily of travel and snapshot photography, as well as older photographs and clippings from her childhood and early life.

-This collection is comprised of four notebooks created by Marion Haskell during the years 1910-1913 when she was between the ages of 11 and 13.
+This collection is comprised of four notebooks created by Marion Haskell (Barnard class of 1921) during the years 1910-1913 when she was between the ages of 11 and 13.

 Marion Shaycoft (1917-2014, Barnard class of 1938) was an education researcher from Brooklyn, New York who specialized in testing, statistics, and sampling.
 The contents of the Marion Shaycoft Papers include academic records, personal history materials, and sample test forms that she designed.

 This collection consists of the personal papers of Martha Hollister Boynton Wheeler.
 It includes correspondence between friends, employees, and family; financial papers; memorabilia; and photographs.
 The collection also includes a booklet on her life created posthumously.

 This collection consists of the personal papers of Barnard College alumna ('61), Mary-Jo Kline.
 The collection is primarily comprised of letters from Kline to her parents detailing her life at Barnard as well as correspondences between her and fellow alumna post graduation between 1962-1997.

 This collection consists of the research and course materials of Nan A. Rothschild, a professor of Anthropology at Barnard College and Colulmbia University.

 Ntozake Shange (1948-2018, BC ‘70) was an American playwright and poet.
 The Ntozake Shange Papers include manuscripts and drafts of works; correspondence; diaries and agendas; clippings, programs, and ephemera; teaching documents; personal and professional photographs; awards, memorabilia, and personal effects; and texts, music, and other works by others collected by Shange.

 The collection consists of the undergraduate government and history class notebooks of Pham Bach-Tuyet, Barnard Class of 1961.
 It includes her class notes, reading notes, course outlines, bibliographies, draft essays and brief personal reflections on her coursework, international events, and her time at Barnard.